Streamline Health® Reports Fiscal Fourth Quarter and Full Year 2022 Financial Results

 About Streamline Health

-Streamline Health Solutions, Inc. (Nasdaq: STRM) enables healthcare organizations to proactively address revenue leakage and improve financial performance.
+Streamline Health Solutions, Inc. STRM enables healthcare organizations to proactively address revenue leakage and improve financial performance.
 We deliver integrated solutions, technology-enabled services and analytics that drive compliant revenue leading to improved financial performance across the enterprise.
 For more information, visit www.streamlinehealth.net.

 Non-GAAP Financial Measures